-Our lead product candidate, DMT310, is intended to utilize our Spongilla technology for the once weekly treatment of a variety of skin diseases, with our initial focus being the treatment of acne vulgaris, which has a U.S. market size of approximately 30 million diagnosed patients.
-We recently initiated a Phase 3 program of DMT310 in moderate-to-severe acne.
-Both studies will be double-blinded, randomized, placebo-controlled, and enroll up to 550 patients, age 9 years or older across sites in the United States and Latin America.
-The primary endpoints include absolute reduction in inflammatory and noninflammatory lesions and the improvement in investigators global assessment ("IGA") of acne, which are the same endpoints used in our Phase 2b study of DMT310 for moderate-to-severe acne.
-Patients will be treated once a week for 12 weeks with either DMT310 or placebo and will be evaluated monthly.
-The second Phase 3 study will be followed by a long-term extension study.
-We recently announced enrollment of 50% of the total expected patients in the STAR-1 study and we expect to have top-line results from the first Phase 3 study in the first quarter of 2025.
-Previously, DMT310 has shown its ability to treat the multiple causes of acne in a Phase 2b study where we initially saw a 45% reduction in inflammatory lesions after four treatments, with DMT310 achieving statistically significant improvements at all time points for all three primary endpoints throughout the study (reduction in inflammatory lesions, reduction in non-inflammatory lesions, and improvement in IGA).
-In addition, based on the multiple mechanisms of action and anti-inflammatory effect seen with the DMT310 acne trial, we completed a Phase 1b proof of concept, or POC, trial in psoriasis where we saw encouraging results warranting further investigation.
+Our lead product candidate, XYNGARITM, is intended to utilize our Spongilla technology for the once weekly treatment of a variety of skin diseases, with our initial focus being the treatment of acne, which has a U.S. market size of approximately 30 million patients seeking treatment.
+In March 2025, we announced that our XYNGARITM Phase 3 Spongilla Treatment of Acne Research (STAR-1) trial topline data met all co-primary endpoints at week 12.
+XYNGARITM demonstrated highly statistically significant difference compared with placebo for all primary endpoints after 12 weeks of once weekly treatments.
+XYNGARITM patients saw a rapid and sustained therapeutics treatment effect in absolute reduction in inflammatory lesion counts with a -11.4 lesion reduction at week four, -14.7 lesions reduction at week 8, and -16.8 lesion reduction at week 12 compared to -8.6, -10.9, and -13.1 lesion reduction for placebo at weeks 4, 8, and 12, respectively.
+XYNGARITM patients also saw a rapid and sustained therapeutics treatment effect in absolute reduction in noninflammatory lesion counts with a -12.4 lesion reduction at week four, -15 lesions reduction at week 8, and -17.3 lesion reduction at week 12 compared to -8.8, -10.4, and -12.4 lesion reduction for placebo at weeks 4, 8, and 12, respectively.
+Lastly, we observed a sustained therapeutics treatment effect in the investigator's global assessment of acne with a 11.9% of XYNGARITM patients being considered a responder at week four, 21.6% of XYNGARITM patients being considered a responder at week 8, and 29.4% of XYNGARITM patients being considered a responder at week 12 compared to 6.2%, 8.0%, and 15.2% of placebo patients being considered a responder at weeks 4, 8, and 12, respectively.
+The Phase 3 STAR-1 trial was double-blind, randomized, placebo controlled, and enrolled 520 patients with moderate-to-severe acne, age 9 years or older across sites in the United States and Latin America.
+The co-primary endpoints included absolute reduction in inflammatory and noninflammatory lesion counts and the improvement in investigators global assessment (IGA) of acne.
+Patients were treated once a week for 12 weeks with either XYNGARITM or placebo and were evaluated monthly.
+We are currently evaluating the full data set from the STAR-1 trial.
+As requested by the FDA, we will have to complete a second Phase 3 trial, STAR-2, which will be followed by an extension study to follow patients for a 12-month total treatment period.
+The STAR-2 trial will include a near identical trial design to the STAR-1 trial and is planned to begin by the end of 2025.
+Previously XYNGARITM has shown its ability to treat the multiple causes of acne in a Phase 2b study where we initially saw a 45% reduction in inflammatory lesions after four treatments, with XYNGARITM achieving statistically significant improvements at all time points for all three primary endpoints throughout the study (reduction in inflammatory lesions, reduction in non-inflammatory lesions, and improvement in IGA).
+In addition, based on the multiple mechanisms of action and anti-inflammatory effect seen with the XYNGARITM acne trial, we completed a Phase 1b proof of concept, or POC, trial in psoriasis where we saw encouraging results warranting further investigation upon our receipt of adequate funding.